iamfarax/Netflix_Clone_Front_End/README.md

-# Netflix_Clone_Front_End
+# P2P Transection Website in pakistan
-In this website i have created Netflix Clone which show the UI like as Netflix
+In this website you can deposite your USDT & USDC in your crypto wallets with all security features at lowest prices